gl-inet/docs-astrowarp/docs/tutorials/setting_up_astrowarp_with_glinet_routers_keep_ip_home.md

 ![](https://static.gl-inet.com/docs/astrowarp/tutorials/keep_ip_home/11.png){class="glboxshadow"}

-**Step 4:** Set the internet exit to the home router.
+**Step 4:** Set your home router as the internet exit.

 ![](https://static.gl-inet.com/docs/astrowarp/tutorials/keep_ip_home/6.png){class="glboxshadow"}

-**Step 5:** Click the "+" icon in the top right corner of the interface to add your device as a client to the network.
+**Step 5:** Click the "+" icon in the top right corner of the page to add your device as a client to the network.
 Configure the client to access the home router and use it as the internet exit.

 ![](https://static.gl-inet.com/docs/astrowarp/tutorials/keep_ip_home/7.png){class="glboxshadow"}